 5.1 You may cancel your package at any time prior to the start of your trip subject to the cancellation charges set out below.
 Written notification from the person who made the booking must be received at our offices to cancel a package.
 Since we incur costs in cancelling your package arrangements, we will retain an amount you have already paid us and/or you will have to pay the applicable cancellation charges up to the maximum shown below as well as any other costs which we are committed to with our suppliers for your booking that are non refundable:

 Days before departure or Check In Charge applicable (Amount retained):

-5.1.1 The below terms are our cancellation terms specifically for the Rugby World Cup 2019 and The British & Irish Lions Tour to New Zealand 2017.
+5.1.1 The below terms are our cancellation terms specifically for The British & Irish Lions Tour to South Africa 2021.
 These terms supersede our normal cancellation terms.
 The percentage for the cancellation terms is of the total tour cost.
 Please be aware that if you have bespoke and/or business/first class flights these terms will vary slightly to be in line with the individual airline and the below terms will then apply directly to your ground package.

 The British & Irish Lions Tour to South Africa 2021 – Cancellation Provisions:

 |PERIOD BEFORE DEPARTURE DATE (DATE LETTER OF CANCELLATION RECEIVED)||CANCELLATION CHARGE EXPRESSED AS % TOTAL TOUR COST|

 |Between Friday 30 October 2020 and Friday 26 February 2021||75%|

 |After Monday 1 March 2021||100%|

 5.2 If you choose not to receive part of the services you have booked or your finish your stay or trip part way through you will not be entitled to a refund for the goods and services that you do not utilise.